rackerlabs/design-system/_component_design/bulk-selection.md

 ## Best practices

+Note to Bart and Chris:
+* Need to follow up on how to multi-select without checkboxes.
+For example, after selecting a row, the user can hold down the Shift key and select another row.
+This action selects all rows between the first and second selections.
+* Think about bulk select of file tiles and cards.

 Consider the following best practices when you add bulk selection to a table:

-- The table should support the keyboard shortcuts to selecting multiple objects.
-For example, after selecting a row, the user can hold down the **Shift** key and select another row.
-This action selects all rows between the first and second selections.
+- The table should support keyboard accessibility shortcuts as a way for the user to select multiple objects.
-- Construct the selection bucket so that the **Deselect All** option launches a confirmation modal that asks the user to confirm their choice.
+- If you include number selected feedback, add a **Select All** and **Deselect All** option so that the user doesn't need to select each row manually.
-- xxxxxx.
-- xxxxxx.
-- xxcxxx.
+- **Select All** and **Deselect All** only act on the visible set of rows; they do not apply to all table pages.
+- Use a selection bucket to help the user can manage multiple selections across pages.

 {% endcolumn %}